-Colombia has experienced internal security issues, primarily due to the activities of guerrillas, including the Revolutionary Armed Forces of Colombia (Fuerzas Armadas Revolucionarias de Colombia), or the FARC, paramilitary groups and drug cartels.
+Colombia has experienced internal security issues, primarily due to the activities of guerrillas, including the Revolutionary Armed Forces of Colombia (Fuerzas Armadas Revolucionarias de Colombia or FARC), Ejercito de Liberación

+Nacional ("ELN"), paramilitary groups and drug cartels.
 In the past, guerrillas have targeted the crude oil pipelines, including the Oleoducto Transandino, Caño Limón-Coveñas and Ocensa pipelines, and other related infrastructure disrupting the activities of certain oil and natural gas companies.
 On several occasions guerilla attacks have resulted in unscheduled shut-downs of the transportation systems in order to repair damaged sections and undertake clean-up activities.
 These activities, their possible escalation and the effects associated with them have had and may have in the future a negative impact on the Colombian economy or on our business, which may affect our employees or assets.
-In the context of the political instability, allegations have been made against members of the Colombian Congress and against government officials for possible ties with guerilla groups.
+In the context of the political instability, allegations have been made against members of the government for possible ties to guerillas, paramilitary and/or drug trafficking.
 This situation may have a negative impact on the credibility of the Colombian government, which could in turn have a negative impact on the Colombian economy or on our business in the future.

-The Colombian government commenced peace talks with the FARC in August 2012.
+The Colombian government commenced peace talks with the FARC in August 2012 and ELN in early 2016.
 Our business, financial condition and results of operations could be adversely affected by rapidly changing economic or social conditions, including the Colombian government's response to current peace negotiations which may result in legislation that increases our tax burden or that of other Colombian companies.
 Tensions with neighboring countries may affect the Colombian economy and, consequently, our results of operations and financial condition.